semagnum/light-painter/README.md

 The tool also works best
 when your annotation matches the shape of the type of lamp that you want.

+Here are some general painting tips:

+- Draw on multiple surfaces, preferably ones facing different directions.
+- The operators can handle some cases where the surfaces you paint face different directions, but avoid complete opposite directions for better results.
-- Spot lamps prefer circular shapes.
+- Spot lamps prefer circular strokes.
-  But if you do not trust your drawing ability, a line or two representing the elliptical width and height is sufficient.
+  But if you do not trust your drawing ability, a painted line representing the diameter is sufficient.
-- For area lamps, rectangles, squares, circles or a single line work best.
+- Area lamps prefer rectangles, squares, circles or a single painted line.
 - Point lamps are the most forgiving since a point lamp's rotation is irrelevant.

 ## Painting lights